emmavz/cypher/complete_features.md

 - [x]  Share-to-read function
 - [x]  Upvote function
 - [ ]  Add ‘lucky day’ feature to the share-to-read
-    - [ ]  Create an algorithm that grants a free read to a few lucky sharers
+    - [x]  Create an algorithm that grants a free read to a few lucky sharers (add 2.5% each layer of the sharing chain)
     - [ ]  If a user is chosen, display the UI on their screen and deduct the price of the article from admin’s account.
 Give them (and the rest of the sharing chain) access to that article

 **Sprint 2 - Open Release**